 Read the docs introduction for a more in-depth… introduction.

-A huge thank you to all our sponsors, including:
+Thank you to all our generous supporters, including: